d2l-ai/d2l-en/chapter_multilayer-perceptrons/generalization-deep.md

 and surprising isomorphisms seemingly different problems.
-While neural networks, clearly *have* parameters, in some ways, it can be more fruitful to think of them as behaving like non-parametric models.
+While neural networks, clearly *have* parameters, in some ways, it can be more fruitful to think of them as behaving like nonparametric models.
-So what precisely makes a model non-parametric?
+So what precisely makes a model nonparametric?
-While the name covers a diverse set of approaches, one common theme is that non-parametric methods tend to have a level of complexity that grows as the amount of available data grows.
+While the name covers a diverse set of approaches, one common theme is that nonparametric methods tend to have a level of complexity that grows as the amount of available data grows.

-Perhaps the simplest example of a nonparametric model is the $k$-nearest neighbor algorithm.
+Perhaps the simplest example of a nonparametric model is the $k$-nearest neighbor algorithm (we will cover more nonparametric models later, such as in :numref:`sec_nadaraya-watson`).
 Here, at training time,
 the learner simply memorizes the dataset.
 Then, at prediction time,
 when confronted with a new point $\mathbf{x}$, the learner looks up the $k$ nearest neighbors
-(the $k$ points $mathbf{x}_i'$ that minimize some distance $d(\mathbf{x}, \mathbf{x}_i')$).
+(the $k$ points $\mathbf{x}_i'$ that minimize some distance $d(\mathbf{x}, \mathbf{x}_i')$).
 When $k=1$, this is algorithm is called 1-nearest neighbors, and the algorithm will always achieve a training error of zero.